hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/PersistentData.md

 ```swift
 let value = try await persist.get(key: "mykey", as: MyValueType.self)
 ```

-This returns he value associated with the key or `nil` if that value doesn't exist or is not of the type requested.
+This returns the value associated with the key or `nil` if that value doesn't exist.
+If the value is not of the expected type, this will throw ``PersistError.invalidConversion``.

 And finally if you want to delete a key you can use
 ```swift